 The most valuable function of the KVL is the algorithm in each device, which cannot be cleared or sanitized.
 The keys maintained on these assets must be wiped in a manner whereby no internal media can be deciphered.
-The only known way to ensure the loader's algorithm cannot be compromised, once it has left the control of ALMR, is to physically destroy it.
+The recommended way to ensure the loader's algorithm cannot be compromised, once it has left the control of the individual agency, is to physically destroy it.